 UC Berkeley students vow they won't leave campus pro-Palestinian protest until they get results

-Students protesting the violence in Gaza have brought the Mideast conflict home to the steps of Sproul Plaza on the Cal campus in Berkeley, and they say they're not leaving until their demands are met.
+Students protesting the violence in Gaza have brought the Mideast conflict home with an encampment occupying the steps of Sproul Plaza on the Cal campus in Berkeley, and they say they're not leaving until their demands are met.

 Overnight, the UC Berkeley campus once again became a place of occupation.
 Cal students protesting the bloodshed in Gaza created the encampment in solidarity with the large occupation happening at Columbia University and other demonstrations at campuses across the country.